Shruginator/python_project_template/README.md

 ### GitHub Folder

 The folder `.github/` contains the github workflows under the path `.github/workflows/`.
-See [Github Actions and Workflows](#github-actions-and-workflows) for further information.
+See [GitHub Actions and Workflows](#github-actions-and-workflows) for further information.

 ### Badges Folder